EhsanKia/CatalogScanner/README.md

 By default, it will detect the video type (catalog or recipes), but you can force on with `--mode`.

-You can use `--for_sale` to filter out items that are not purchasable, and you can use `--lang` to adjust the parsed language.
+You can use `--for_sale` to filter out items that are not purchasable, and you can use `--locale` to adjust the parsed language.

 By default, the script prints out the name of all the items found in your catalog video.